-Soils are supplied (with specified ranges of clay, silt, sand, organic matter and pH) from around 30 sites across England and mainland Europe.
-We also supply most of the seven soils listed by the OECD for adsorption-desorption studies and also soils of a specific taxonomic classification.
+Soils are supplied (with specified ranges of clay, silt, sand, organic matter and pH) from between 30 and 40 sites across England, mainland Europe and Brazil We also supply most of the seven soils listed by the OECD for adsorption-desorption studies and also soils of a specific taxonomic classification.

 Site location, sampling and intermediate storage is carried out according to ISO 10381-6.
 Most of our source sites have not been sprayed with pesticides for at least 5 years and we maintain regular contact with our landowners and farmers to ensure that the sites maintain that status.